walmartlabs/lacinia/docs/resolve/resolve-as.rst

 they should use the :api:`resolve/resolve-as` function to return a ResolverResult value.

 When using ``resolve-as``, you may pass the error map as the second parameter (which is optional).
-You may pass a single error map, or a seq of error maps.
 This first parameter is the resolved value, which may be ``nil``.

 .. sidebar:: Why not just throw an exception?

     Exceptions are a terrible way to deal with control flow issues, even in the presence of actual failures.
-    More importantly, the ResolverResult approach allows more than a single error, and works well with Lacinia's
-    :doc:`asynchronous processing features <async>`.
+    More importantly, the ResolverResult approach works well with Lacinia's :doc:`asynchronous processing features <async>`.

 Errors will be exposed as the top-level ``:errors`` key of the execution result.